termux/termux-gui/Protocol.md

   - key
     - Additional value: key: the key that was pressed.
   - touch
-    - Additional values x,y, action: Coordinates in the View, "down", "move" or "up"
   - refresh: Refresh triggered in a SwipeRefreshLayout
   - selected: A RadioButton in a RadioButtonGroup has been selected
     - Additional values: selected: The id of the now selected RadioButton